 Every listed public company shall have at least one-third of a total number of directors as independent directors.
 Any fraction contained in that one-third shall be rounded off as one.

 Unlisted Public Company

 The Central Government may prescribe the minimum number of independent directors in case of any class(es) of public companies.
 As per Rule 4 of the Companies (Appointment and Qualification of Directors) Rules, 2014, the following classes of companies shall have at least 2 directors as independent directors.

-- Public Companies with aggregate outstanding loans, debentures, and deposits, exceeding Rs.
-50 crore
+- Public companies with aggregate outstanding loans, debentures, and deposits, exceeding Rs.
+50 crore.

 Points to remember :1.
 The amount existing on the last date of latest audited financial statements shall be taken into account for calculating the paid-up share capital or turnover or outstanding loans, debentures and deposits.

-Every independent director shall, at first meeting of the board in which he participates as a director and thereafter at the first meeting of the Board in every financial year or when a situation arise which effects his status of independence The terms and conditions of appointment of independent directors shall also be posted on the company’s website.
+Every independent director shall, at the first meeting of the board in which he participates as a director and thereafter at the first meeting of the Board in every financial year or when a situation arises which affects his status of independence The terms and conditions of appointment of independent directors shall also be posted on the company’s website.

 Role of an Independent Director

-- facilitate withstanding and countering pressures from owners;
+- Facilitate withstanding and countering pressures from owners.

-- scrutinizing, monitoring and reporting management’s performance regarding goals and objectives agreed in the board meetings
+- Scrutinizing, monitoring and reporting management’s performance regarding goals and objectives agreed in the board meetings.

-- safeguard the interests of all stakeholders, particularly the minority shareholders;
+- Safeguard the interests of all stakeholders, particularly the minority shareholders.

-- balance the conflicting interest of the stakeholders;
+- Balance the conflicting interest of the stakeholders.

-- in situations of conflict between management and shareholder’s interest, aim towards the solutions which are in the best interest of the company
+- In situations of conflict between management and shareholder’s interest, aim towards the solutions which are in the best interest of the company.

 Duties of an Independent Director

-- undertake appropriate induction and regularly update and refresh their skills, knowledge, and familiarity with the company
+- Undertake appropriate induction and regularly update and refresh their skills, knowledge, and familiarity with the company.

-- attempt to attend company’s general meetings
+- Attempt to attend company’s general meetings.

-- attempt to attend BOD’s meetings and board committees meeting being a member
+- Attempt to attend BOD’s meetings and board committees meeting being a member.

-- have adequate knowledge about the company and the external environment in which it operates
+- Have adequate knowledge about the company and the external environment in which it operates.

-- not to unfairly obstruct the functioning of the company or committee of the Board
+- Not to unfairly obstruct the functioning of the company or committee of the Board.

-- participate in the Board’s committee being chairpersons or members of that committee
+- Participate in the Board’s committee being chairpersons or members of that committee.

-- not to disclose confidential information, including commercial secrets, technologies, advertising and sales promotion plans, unpublished price sensitive information, unless such disclosure is expressly approved by the Board or required by law
+- Not to disclose confidential information, including commercial secrets, technologies, advertising and sales promotion plans, unpublished price sensitive information, unless such disclosure is expressly approved by the Board or required by law.

-- ascertain and ensure that the company has an adequate and functional vigil mechanism and to ensure that the interests of a person who uses such mechanism are not prejudicially affected on account of such use.
+- Ascertain and ensure that the company has an adequate and functional vigil mechanism and to ensure that the interests of a person who uses such mechanism are not prejudicially affected on account of such use.

-Other Provisions related to Independent Directors under Companies Act, 2013:
+Other Provisions Related to Independent Directors Under Companies Act, 2013: